10 ▹ Sayonara, Old Friend

 “I must.
-But know this, Time Lords - you are not alone.”
+But know this, Time Lord and Time Lady - you are not alone.”

 The Face of Boe lets out a final breath and his eyes slide closed.
 Hame weeps loudly, her head bowed and her shoulders shaking, and the Doctor bows his own head, eyes closing as he places his hand on the old friend dead on the floor before him.
 Martha watches on with sadness in her eyes, but it’s Violet that is the most affected by his death.
 She screams out her misery and her head falls forward, hands coming up to cross over her chest as her body tilts forward, lips still parted in a silent scream, sound no longer escaping.